Introduction to Verbs in French

 Different languages have different tenses and moods that can be reflected in verbs, as well as person.

-We might express a mood in terms of something being a statement of fact, or a statement of conjecture or supposition.
+Added to that, a mood in terms of verbs can relate to whether something is a statement of fact, or a statement of conjecture or supposition.

 And, of course, we can express different moods in different tenses for different persons!